 Children who require a colostomy in the newborn period are those without evidence of an anal opening on the perineal skin, those with a recto-urethral fistula and patients with cloacal malformations.

-The colostomy is used to divert the fecal stream and thereby allow passage of stool into a stoma bag.
+The pediatric colostomy is used as an imperforate anus repair to divert the fecal stream and thereby allow passage of stool into a stoma bag.
 It also is important to protect the surrounding area for future reconstructive surgery.

 The downstream colon is studied through the mucous fistula prior to the definitive surgery in the radiology department, and the precise rectal anatomy can be defined.

 For more information, or to request an appointment for the Peña Colorectal Center, contact us.

 Get more information or request an appointment for the Peña Colorectal Center.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900

 New to Cincinnati Children’s or live outside of the Tristate area?
 1-877-881-8479